ngduc/api-now/README.md

 ## 📖 Serve data from a file

-Create [db.json](tests/sample.json) file, then run json-now to start a HTTPS server at port 3003:
+Create [db.json](tests/sample.json) file, then run api-now to start a HTTPS server at port 3003:
 ```
 {
   "posts": [